 - (13) Entry number.
 The entry number must be reported for goods that are entered in lieu of being transported under bond for which the importer of record is a foreign entity or, for reexports of goods withdrawn from a FTZ for which a NAFTA deferred duty claim (entry type 08) could have been made, but that the importer elected to enter for consumption under CBP entry type 06.
 For goods imported into the United States for export to a third country of ultimate destination, where the importer of record on the entry is a foreign entity, the USPPI will be the authorized agent designated by the foreign importer for service of process.
 The USPPI, in this circumstance, is required to report the import entry number. - (14) Transportation reference number (TRN).
 The TRN is as follows: - (i) Vessel shipments.
 Report the booking number for vessel shipments.
 The booking number is the reservation number assigned by the carrier to hold space on the vessel for cargo being exported.
-The TRN is required for all vessel shipments.

-(ii) Air shipments.
+The TRN is required for all vessel shipments. - (ii) Air shipments.
 Report the master air waybill number for air shipments.
 The air waybill number is the reservation number assigned by the carrier to hold space on the aircraft for cargo being exported.
-The TRN is optional for air shipments.

-(iii) Rail shipments.
+The TRN is optional for air shipments. - (iii) Rail shipments.
 Report the bill of lading (BL) number for rail shipments.
 The BL number is the reservation number assigned by the carrier to hold space on the rail car for cargo being exported.
-The TRN is optional for rail number, air waybill number or trip shipments.

-(iv) Truck shipments.
+The TRN is optional for rail shipments. - (iv) Truck shipments.
 Report the freight or pro bill number for truck shipments.
 The freight or pro bill number is the number assigned by the carrier to hold space on the truck for cargo being exported.
-The freight or pro bill number correlates to a bill of lading number for multimodal shipments.
-The TRN is optional for truck shipments.

-(15) Department of State

-Requirements.

-(i) DDTC registration number.
-The number assigned by the DDTC to persons who are required to register per Part 122 of the ITAR (22 CFR 120 through 130), and have an authorization (license or exemption) from DDTC to export the article.

-(ii) DDTC Significant Military Equipment (SME) indicator.
+The freight or pro bill number correlates to a bill of lading number, air waybill number or trip number for multimodal shipments.
+The TRN is optional for truck shipments. - (15) License value.
+For shipments requiring an export license, report the value designated on the export license that corresponds to the commodity being exported.(16) Department of State requirements. - (i) Directorate of Defense Trade Controls (DDTC) registration number.
+The number assigned by the DDTC to persons who are required to register per Part 122 of the ITAR (22 CFR 120 through 130), and have an authorization (license or exemption) from DDTC to export the article. - (ii) DDTC Significant Military Equipment (SME) indicator.
 A term used to designate articles on the USML (22 CFR 121) for which special export controls are warranted because of their capacity for substantial military utility or capability.
-See § 120.7 of the ITAR 22 CFR 120 through 130 for a definition of SME and § 121.1 for items designated as SME articles.

-(iii) DDTC eligible party certification indicator.
+See §120.7 of the ITAR 22 CFR 120 through 130 for a definition of SME and §121.1 for items designated as SME articles. - (iii) DDTC eligible party certification indicator.
 Certification by the U.S. exporter that the exporter is an eligible party to participate in defense trade.
 See 22 CFR 120.1(c).
-This certification is required only when an exemption is claimed.

-(iv) DDTC USML category code.
+This certification is required only when an exemption is claimed. - (iv) DDTC United States Munitions List (USML) category code.
 The USML category of the article being exported (22 CFR 121).